This is ‘SportsCenter’ for Gen Z: A two-year-old upstart named Wave

 While much of sports media is in turmoil, with the implosion of both legacy (Sports Illustrated) and digital brands (Deadspin), one sports-media startup has quietly been amassing hundreds of millions of viewers in less than two years, via the social-media platforms TikTok, Instagram, Snapchat, and Facebook.

 Meet Wave, which operates about 130 different channels, ranging from highlights to profiles that are sport-, team-, or player-specific.
-Together, they’ve generated more than two billion views from its over 38 million followers.
+Together, since July they’ve generated more than two billion views per month from its over 38 million followers.
 The content ranges from edited highlights to skill videos submitted by athletes of all stripes to jokey sports-related stunts.

 Its ambition: No less than using social media to become SportsCenter for the Gen Z audience.